-With the exception of some stores, we try to have standard store employees leave the workplace within 30 minutes after the end of business hours.
-In addition, since the Great East Japan Earthquake, we have been working on saving energy by reducing the use of indirect lighting that does not directly affect business operations while promoting the introduction of energy-saving lighting.
+At most stores, we insist store members to get off work within 30 minutes after business hours.
+In addition, since the Great East Japan Earthquake, we have efforts to conserve energy such as reducing the use of indirect lighting not needed in business operations while also introducing LED lights.

 Initiatives for Product Development